Reference Class Selection in Similarity-Based Forecasting of Sales Growth

 In literature, there are several studies dealing with reference class building.
 For example, \cite{lovalloclarkecamerer12} report two case studies with respect to private‐equity investment decisions and film revenue forecasts.
 However, and to the best of our knowledge, there is a gap with respect to reference classes for the forecasting of future cash flows and the related performance indicators.
 The only existing concept is proposed by \citet{maubcal15}.
 They state that sales growth is the most important driver of corporate value and define the reference classes by sorting the firms' real sales in 10 deciles as well as an 11th class for the top one percentile.
 To this end they use historical data of the S\&{}P1500 from 1994-2014.
 In total they show the distribution of growth rates for 55 reference classes (11 size ranges multiplied by five time horizons) but give neither a theoretical justification for nor an empirical backtest of their proposed procedure.
 Thus, the quality of the proposed reference classes and the added value for the analysts remain open questions, especially as they used clustered data which has a substantial problem in general.
-As an example, Figure \ref{fig:clusterbad} shows three clusters based on the k-means algorithm for an artificial data set.
-It clearly shows that close values do not necessarily belong in one cluster, while less close values do -- a general drawback of procedures using cluster algorithms.
+As an example, Figure \ref{fig:clusterbad} shows three clusters constructed by the k-means algorithm for a simulated data cloud and highlights the pitfall that an element on the border of one cluster may be closer to the elements of another cluster than to the majority of elements in its own cluster -- a general drawback of procedures using cluster algorithms.

 In order to overcome this drawback we will present an alternative method which does not rely on cluster algorithms and finds reference classes for each analyzed company separately whereby the approach is easy to implement and interpret.
-Moreover, we will evaluate the resulting reference classes in order to be able to make a meaningful quality valuation.
+Moreover, we will evaluate the resulting reference classes out-of-sample on a 1950--2019 data set in order to be able to make a meaningful quality valuation.
 The following two subsections will provide the theoretical foundations.